MidiSlave/IEB/README.md

 Expected output format (use "N/A" for missing values):
 {{'Invoice no': 'INV0001', 'Date': '01/01/2023', 'Client': 'Client Name', 'Description': 'Service Description', 'Hours': '2 hours', 'Rate': '$50/h', 'Amount': '$100.00'}}

-The expected output format has been anonymized to protect sensitive information.

 ## License

 This project is licensed under the MIT License.